Snipey/Hexel/README.md

 - Use TypeScript and follow the existing code style
 - Add new commands in `src/commands/`, interactions in `src/interactions/`, and utilities in `src/utils/`
 - Run `pnpm run dev` for development
-- Use `prisma/schema.prisma` to update the database schema

 ---